 Among the host of meanings that the term "bhāva" has, all relating back to "being" or "state of being", "bhāva" has the meaning of disposition or inclination, specifically referring to emotional states.
-67 In the Sanskrit works on aesthetics (alamkārasāstra), "bhāva" is closely related to "rasa", 68 the sentiment, mood or emotional consciousness produced by the various elements in an aesthetic work.
+67 In the Sanskrit works on aesthetics (alamkārasāstra), "bhāva" is closely related to "rasa" 68 the sentiment, mood or emotional consciousness produced by the various elements in an aesthetic work.
 The "bhāvas" are said to create the "rasa" (evam bhāvā bhāvayanti rasān).
-69 The bhāvas, as A. K. Warder points out: 70
+69 The bhāvas, for instance, are said to "lie behind" the dramatic activity of a play, as A. K. Warder points out: 70

-From the Natya Sastra's account of the method used by actors to produce $\overline{rasa}$ in an audience, we see that the object of this perception is the bhava-s, the states of mind or emotions, of the characters in the play as they participate in its action.
+From the Natya Śastra's account of the method used by actors to produce rasa in an audience, we see that the object of this perception is the bhava-s, the states of mind or emotions, of the characters in the play as they participate in its action.
 These emotions are for the most part invisible and are understood to be present only through the representation by the actors of their causes and effects.